rgchris/Rebol2C/README.md

-# Scripts-For-Rebol-2
+# Scripts for Rebol 2
-A collection of scripts for Rebol 2
+A collection of scripts for Rebol 2.
+More to follow...